Adolphus Cambridge, 1st Marquess of Cambridge: Duke of Teck and later military career

 In January 1900, Adolphus succeeded his father as Duke of Teck.
-The new Duke served with his regiment during the Boer War 1899–1900, for which he was promoted Brevet major in November 1900.
+The new duke served with his regiment during the Boer War 1899–1900, for which he was promoted Brevet major in November 1900.
 He was later a transport officer in the Household Cavalry.
 In February 1904, he was promoted to the temporary rank of lieutenant-colonel and appointed a temporary military attaché at the British embassy in Vienna.
 His appointment as military attaché was confirmed in April 1906, and he received a staff posting the same month.
 He was promoted to the substantive rank of major in December 1906, and was raised to brevet lieutenant-colonel in November 1910.

 With an Order in Council dated 9 June 1911, his brother-in-law King George V, as a gift to mark his own Coronation, granted his cousin the style His Highness, which echoed the gift of the King's grandmother, Queen Victoria, to the Duke's father.
 The same year he was made a Knight Grand Cross of the Order of the Bath (GCB).
 From other nations he received the grand cross of the Order of the Red Eagle of Prussia and the Order of the Star of Romania.

 He was appointed Honorary Colonel of the 8th Battalion, London Regiment, known as the Post Office Rifles in 1912, relinquishing the position in 1923.

+Teck was president of the RSPCA from 1910 to 1916.
 From 1914 to his death he was Governor and Constable of Windsor Castle.

 With the outbreak of the First World War, he returned to active duty, joining his regiment, 1st Life Guards (possibly at Jabeeke Belgium) on 9 October 1914, returning to base (sick) on 19 October 1914.
 He first served as assistant military secretary at the War Office, and from December 1915 as military secretary to the commander-in-chief of the British Expeditionary Forces (BEF) in France, Sir Douglas Haig, with the temporary rank of brigadier general.
 He received from allied nations the Belgian Order of Leopold (Grand Cordon) and Croix de guerre, as well as the French Legion of Honour (Grand Officer).

 Following ill-health he was placed on half-pay in July 1916, and retired pay in 1919.